Understanding the Gossiping Manipulator: A Guide to Workplace Psychology

 2. How They Operate

-Gossiping Manipulators work subtly:
+Gossiping Manipulators work subtly.
+They:

-Twisting casual conversations into damaging narratives
+Twist casual conversations into damaging narratives.

 Why it’s dangerous: Because these actions are indirect, management may not notice, leaving you vulnerable.